osaroo3/world-cup-quiz-ci-project2/README.md

 # Testing

-I have checked to confirm that forms cannot be submitted without valid entries.
+I have checked to confirm that the user cannot access the quiz without poviding a username.

 I have ensured that this project is responsive on all screens.